 In this unfortunate way, Sky is Shadow's successor yet again: a beautiful game marred by clunky controls.

 One really interesting thing to note is that this game is very similar in its visuals to The Crumbling Prince: an escape room run by Ukiyo in Melbourne, Australia.
-I’m a huge fan of Ukiyo’s work, so if you’re looking to check out some cool things to do in Melbourne, read our review of The Crumbling Prince Part 1 and Part 2.
-It’s like playing Sky, but instead you’re living it out in real life.
+I'm a huge fan of Ukiyo's work—it's like playing Sky, but instead you're living it out in real life.